top of page

 EMILIA CAYLOR

-PhD candidate - January 2020-Present
+PhD candidate - January 2020-Graduated in summer 2024

 I am a PhD student working with Dr. Barbara Carrapa to study the tectonic evolution of the southwestern region of the North American Cordillera.
 I combine sedimentology with geochronology and low-temperature thermochronology to understand paleodepositional environments and the tectonic evolution of sedimentary basins.
 Currently, I am researching